timjs/symbolic-tophat/README.md

+# Symbolic TopHat

-Symbolic execution for Task Oriented Programming.
+Symbolic execution and proof system for Task-Oriented Programming with TopHat.
 Article accepted for publication and presentation at [IFL'19](http://2019.iflconference.org).

 ## Abstract